 Jon is a member of the American Association of Public Opinion Research and American Association of Political Consultants.
 He ran the Marine Corps Marathon in Washington, DC in 2005 and 2007, the Cherry Blossom 10-Miler in 2010, and the George Washington Parkway 10-Miler in 2011.

 Dan Judy joined North Star Opinion Research as a Research Analyst in early 2001, and became Vice President in 2009.
-In 2012, Campaigns and Elections magazine named him a “Rising Star” in the political consulting industry.
+In 2012, Campaigns and Elections magazine named him a “Rising Star” in the political consulting industry, and in 2015 he was part of the American Association of Political Consultants’ inaugural “40 Under 40″ class.
 He works on a wide variety of political, non-profit, and corporate projects from questionnaire development, to fielding, to strategic analysis and presentation, and is also a skilled focus group moderator, having conducted groups on a wide range of topics in cities across the country.

 Dan has helped the winning campaigns of U.S. Senators Lamar Alexander, Bob Corker, Lindsey Graham, and Marco Rubio, Tennessee Governor Bill Haslam, numerous members of the U.S. House, and state and local officials across the country.
 His public affairs work has focused on transportation (for clients including the Metro Atlanta Chamber of Commerce and Transit Planning Board in his home state of Georgia), the environment (for The Nature Conservancy, Trust for Public Land, and Southern Appalachian Forest Coalition), and health care (for America’s Health Insurance Plans, the Pharmaceutical Care Management Association, and PhRMA).
 Other clients include the Boy Scouts of America, The Federalist Society, and U.S. Chamber of Commerce.